Optimization & Distance to Curves

 The shortest path from an external point to a curve always hits the curve at a right angle.
 If it arrived at any other angle, you could slide along the curve to get closer, so it wouldn’t be the minimum.

-• Tangent line: the line that just “touches” the curve at a point, going in the same direction as the curve
+- Tangent line: the line that is tangent to the curve at a point, sharing its direction at that point

 Tangent and Normal Vectors from Differentials